hds-sandbox/bulk_RNAseq_course/develop/06b_count_normalization.md

 We should always make sure that we have sample names that match between the two files, and that the samples are in the right order.
 DESeq2 will output an error if this is not the case.
+We are using tibbles, which unfortunately do not support row names, but DESeq uses rownames, so we need to do some work around it.

 ``` r
 ### Check that sample names match in both files